cxmi02/School-Tips/README.md

 **Technologies Used**
 * **NestJS:** Framework for building scalable and maintainable microservices.
 * **TypeScript:** Programming language that provides static typing and advanced development features.
-* **Docker:** A platform used to automate the deployment of applications in lightweight, portable containers, ensuring consistency across different environments.
+* **Vercel:** Vercel is a cloud platform that simplifies the deployment and scaling of modern web applications with automated builds and serverless functions.
 * **TypeORM:** An ORM for TypeScript and JavaScript that simplifies interaction with SQL databases such as PostgreSQL, MySQL, and SQLite, making it easier to manage data models and schema migrations.
 * **Swagger:** Tool for API documentation that facilitates the creation of interactive documentation.
 * **Confluence:** Platform for team documentation and collaboration.